Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

     eth2.slashing-protection-db-health-check-interval-milliseconds: 20000
     ```

-Milliseconds between slashing database health checks.
+Milliseconds between the slashing protection database health checks.
 The default is 30000.

 The service responds with a `200` message if healthy, and `503` if unhealthy.